Gregory

 Gregory is anchored by Gregory Downs Station, one of the region's most significant cattle properties, carrying approximately 30,000 Brahman cattle across 266,425 hectares with an 85-kilometre frontage to the Gregory River.
 The locality is a popular destination during the dry season for 4WD travellers, canoeists, and outback adventurers drawn to the scenic Gregory River and the surrounding Gulf savanna country.
 The remote lifestyle, extreme distances, and reliance on cattle grazing define the character of this quintessentially outback Queensland community.

-Gregory falls under postcode 4830 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Gregory falls under postcode 4830 and is governed by the Burke Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Traeger electorate.

 📍 Location